AdobeDocs/experience-manager-cloud-service.en/help/forms/create-reviews-forms.md

    Click the **Manage Review** ![aem6forms_review_chat_comment](assets/aem6forms_review_chat_comment.png)icon.

-   For user other than initiator the Manage Review icon is disabled.
+   For users other than initiator the Manage Review icon is disabled.

 1. Now you get a screen that displays information: